tropy/docs/README.md

+---
+description: >-
+  Tropy is free open-source software that allows you to organize and describe photographs of research material.
+---

 # Tropy is in beta.

 This means that Tropy is not yet a stable piece of software.
 Please, please do NOT spend a lot of time and energy putting photos and notes into a Tropy project while it is in this first beta version.
-You will not be able to migrate your work to the next beta version (coming this summer).
+You will not be able to migrate your work to the next beta version \(coming this summer\).
 Save yourself time and frustration---wait a little while longer to use Tropy for your everyday research needs.

 # What is Tropy? {#tropy}